lucaskappel/DuelComputer/README.md

 # Features
+## App Commands
-- Provided a link to a Q&A post from https://db.ygorganization.com/, can read the content and then allow users to also query and pull up the relevant cards within it from a select view.
+- Read Q&A Entry -> Provided a link to a Q&A post from https://db.ygorganization.com/, can read the content and then allow users to also query and pull up the relevant cards within it from a select view.

+## Slash Commands
-- Display card when queried by ID.
+- Display Card -> Queries and displays the card with the given ID.

 # Available Resources